Romeo-5/Library/README.md

 # Library

-This is my repository showcasing projects I have worked on or contributed to.
+This is a repository showcasing projects and coursework I have worked on.

 Current projects included in repository:
 ###  1. Heart Disease Classification